H2Concepts/H2-Rent-Stripe/README.md

-# H2 Concepts Rent Plugin
+# H2 Concepts Rental Pro

 This WordPress plugin enables the rental of configurable products with built-in Stripe integration.
 It was initially developed for renting baby swings ("Federwiegen") but can be adapted to other products.